oskarrough/rough/README.md

 -- Masonry (ready with imagesLoaded and responsive, fluid grid styles) -- Scrolling one-pager with sticky navigation and smooth scrolling between sections

+- Recipies
+-- Common featured ready to be copy/pasted

 ## Getting started

-1. Clone the project
+1. Clone or download the project

 `git clone https://github.com/oskarrough/rough.git`

-2. Remove the git history to start fresh
+2. Remove the git history to start fresh for your new project (unless you're looking to contribue to this project, of course)

+`cd rough`
-`rm -rf .git`
+`rm -rf .git` (delete the .git folder inside the folder you just) `git init`
-`git init`

 3. Install dependencies: